huuhoang2211/NPL_vs_NFXP_2D/NPL_vs_NFXP_revised/README_2D_EXPERIMENT.txt

 Notes
 -----
-- The experiment remains a two-step comparison: stage 1 estimates transition probabilities, and stage 2 compares NPL and NFXP on the same estimated transitions.
+- Both NPL and NFXP use the same estimated transitions as input.
-- NPL timing still includes CCP-initialization time.
+- NPL timing includes CCP-initialization time.
 - NFXP and NPL initialize the structural parameters at zeros.